Car Reliability Ratings for 2018

 Are the Car Dependability Ratings Accurate?

 Before I answer this question I cannot emphasize enough that we cannot use a 3-year term of ownership as a means for measuring long-term reliability of say, 5 years or longer.
 These rankings simply mean that the cars at the top of the list had fewer reported mechanical problems or defects in the first 3-years that their owners drove them.
 Most, if not all automobile makes come with a minimum 3-year / 36,000 Mile Warranty.
 Cars which have undergone dramatic model-year changes are more prone to have defects or ‘bugs’ in the first 12-months that the new model is launched.
 Since most car models are completely redesigned every 4 years, much of these ratings could be more a reflection of timing than quality and long-term reliability.
 One should also be aware that car reliability ratings are drastically effected by the type of vehicle.
-A Porsche, for example, which is at the very top of the list, is probably not going to have the wear and tear and miles put on it by its driver as a typical family car brand like a Honda or Chevrolet.
+A sedan or sports car, for example, may not have the wear and tear of a truck or SUV.
+The rating might have more to do with which cars have fewer miles put on them in those 3 years.
+Still, it’s a good way for us to get a rule of thumb one looking at cars.
 Less miles in those first 3-years obviously means fewer problems are likely to be uncovered.
 Why does this matter for you if you are leasing cars?

 Why 3-Year Dependability Matters for Car Leasing Enthusiasts